BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Create and read objects to show that the API works as expected.

-Now let's switch to the alternate domain, [https://misc.dicax.org/callapi-RestSpace](https://misc.dicax.org/callapi-RestSpace).
-Set the URL to `https://c.restspace.dicax.org` Try reading content and you get a "Failed to Fetch" error.
+Now switch to the alternate domain in a different tab: [https://misc.dicax.org/callapi-RestSpace](https://misc.dicax.org/callapi-RestSpace){: target="_blank"}.
+Set the URL to `https://c.restspace.dicax.org` Try reading content (by using the *Read* template) and you get a "401 Unauthorized" error.

 You can use the `network` tab in the developer tools to examine the requests and responses.
 In doing so you'll find that the browser did present the cookie.
-But, since the origin didn't match the server rejected the cookie.
+But, since the origin didn't match, the server rejected the cookie.

-To really push things, you could go to [https://c.restspace.dicax.org/](https://c.restspace.dicax.org/) in another browser tab, use the developer tools `application` tab to edit the cookie and change the origin in the cookie to `https://misc.dicax.org`.
+To really push things, you could go to [https://c.restspace.dicax.org](https://c.restspace.dicax.org) in another browser tab, use the developer tools `application` tab to edit the cookie and change the origin in the cookie to `https://misc.dicax.org`.
 If you do so, you'll find that it still fails because now the digital signature that's on the cookie doesn't match.

 This is a huge improvement.
 And it finally achieves the security level we were seeking.
 Indeed, this was state of the art as of roughly 2019.
 But it still has two problems.

-First, there's only one cookie regardless of how many applications use the API.
+First, there's only one cookie for `https://c.restspace.dicax.org` regardless of how many applications use the API.
 Go back to your tab that's on [https://misc.dicax.org/callapi-RestSpace](https://misc.dicax.org/callapi-RestSpace){: target="_blank"}.
 Use the `Login` template and log in.
 Add an item or two using the `Create` template and read them out using the `Read` template.
 All is well.
 Now go back to your original tab at [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace){: target="_blank"}.
 A `Read` fails.
 When you logged in at the new origin, the new origin's cookie replaced the old one and the previous origin was logged out.
 This could be solved with some clever coding.
 For example, you could add the origin to the name of the cookie.
 But there's another problem.

 Second, is that this solution relies on [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/Privacy/Third-party_cookies).
 Many browsers are beginning to block third-party cookies for privacy reasons.